-Your chart of accounts is the backbone to your organization’s finances.
+Your chart of accounts is the backbone of your organization’s finances.
 Since every organization is different, your chart of accounts should be different as well.
-This guide will cover the process of setting up your chart of accounts in Aplos, and includes a helpful webinar to walk you through these processes.
+This guide will cover the process of setting up your chart of accounts in Aplos, and it includes a video tutorial to walk you through the process.

-The color you choose will be helpful in identifying your Fund on the Chart of Accounts page, as well as, in the Fund Balance Chart that appears within your Register accounts (i.e. Checking, Savings, Credit Card):
+The color you assign to your fund will be helpful in identifying your fund on the Chart of Accounts page, as well as in the Fund Balance Chart that appears within your Register accounts, such as checking, savings, or credit card.

-When creating an account, within Aplos, you will want to click the + sign on the Account Group where that account should be listed:
+To add a new account, click the green plus (+) icon on the Account Group where that account should be listed.

-From there, you will assign an account number and name, and can enter values for optional fields such as assigning a default fund, or making that account a sub-account:
+From there, you will assign an account number and name.
+Then you can enter values for optional fields, such as assigning a default fund or making that account a sub-account.

-Populating the Fund field will assign a default fund for the account, so that the fund will automatically populate when recording a new transaction with that income/expense account.
+Populating the Fund field will assign a default fund for the account so the fund will automatically populate when recording a new transaction with that income/expense account.

-If you are making a Sub-Account, you’ll need to check the box for “Make this account a sub-account”, and then enter in what the parent/main account should be (example shown above).
+If you are making a Sub-Account, you’ll need to check the box for “Make this account a sub-account.”
+Then enter in what the parent/main account should be.
+(See example above.)

-If you are creating an asset or liability account, you will be asked to select a Type and Activity for that account as well:
+If you are creating an asset or liability account, you will be asked to select a Type and Activity for that account.

 Type refers to how you would like to use the account in the software.
 The three options are: